mirosimo/CARS_THYMELEAF/README.md

 # Sample application - Car Showroom.

 ## Preamble
-In the past I was using Java FX - but this is probably little bit death branch.
-So I was rocognized that putting Energy into Spring boot is much more meaningfull.
+Here appears source code of sample application in Spring Boot on which I have been working for last months.
-I have been engaged with Spring Boot just for a few months - for now (May 2023) about 5,6 months.
+ - for now (May 2023) about 5,6 months.
  I am trying step by step implement new features of Spring Boot.
 At the end of this document are placed some screenshots of application.
 For now is used server side rendering - template engine **Thymeleaf** - why Thymmeleaf - it just happend on beginning....
 Soon I would like to skip to client side rendering - And practice React or Angular, RestController, etc.